open-mmlab/mmengine/docs/en/common_usage/debug_tricks.md

 ```

-Fast debugging is achieved by adding the `num_batch_per_epoch` parameter to `train_dataloader` and `val_dataloader`.
+Fast debugging is achieved by configuring the `num_batch_per_epoch` in `train_dataloader` and `val_dataloader`.
+You can quickly debug the code of the validation after just 5 training iterations.

-Run the training script.
-You can see that after running each epoch run 5 batch is over.
-Compared to the original, debugging is faster and more flexible.

 ```
 08/18 20:27:22 - mmengine - INFO - Epoch(train) [1][5/5]  lr: 1.0000e-03  eta: 0:00:02  time: 0.4566  data_time: 0.0074  memory: 477  loss: 6.7576